Smiths Station High School: History

 Between 1976 and the 2010 Smiths Station High School grew from an enrollment of about 600 to over 1800.
-In 2008, that growth, combined with expected future growth related to the 2005 Base Realignment and Closure involving nearby Fort Benning, led to the decision to build a new $32 million Smiths Station High School.
+In 2008, that growth, combined with expected future growth related to the 2005 Base Realignment and Closure involving nearby Fort Moore, led to the decision to build a new $32 million Smiths Station High School.
 The new facility opened in August 2011, with Smiths Station High adopting a grades 10-12 configuration.

 Introduced in 2021, SSHS Girls' Flag Football played its way through the inaugural season in the state of Alabama, under volleyball and now flag football coach, Meg Larsen, making the playoffs, and finishing Runners Up in the state championship game, in double overtime.